nymbyl/kernramble_web/content/about.md

 1. It's Freezing

-   He is stationed in Alaska, World War II - thinks of Eloise - cold life - low station in the world
+   He is stationed in Alaska, World War II - thinks of Eloise - cold life - low station in the world.
+It is within the realm of possiblities that all that follows is a vision as he dies in the cold

 2. Being a Proposal of Marriage